fizzed/stork/README.md

 ### Goal: assembly

-By default stages and assembles your application into a canonical Stork layout.
+Stages and assembles your application into a canonical Stork layout.
+The following are copied to target/stage/lib using the full groupId-artifactId-version naming
-The following are copied to target/stage/lib using the full groupId-artifactId-version naming format:
+format:

  - Your project artifact (if its a jar)
  - Any additional "attached" runtime jar artifacts